 Help & Support

-In addition, it was recognized that many quality experienced teachers were leaving the profession.
-As a result, the Career-In-Teaching Program was developed to provide incentives to attract and retain quality teachers in the profession, to improve and encourage teachers' professional growth opportunities, and to give teachers broader roles and responsibilities that improve student achievement and provide better schools for children and teachers.
+TLPP was developed to provide incentives to attract and retain quality teachers in the profession, to improve and encourage teachers' professional growth opportunities, and to give teachers broader roles and responsibilities that improve student achievement and provide better schools for children and teachers.

-Peer Assistance and Evaluation Program (PAEP)
+Peer Assistance and Review Program (PARP)

 Second, through the Intervention Component, the program assists experienced teachers who exhibit serious instructional deficiencies.
 When a teacher's principal has concerns about a teacher's performance, or when a teacher has not met the expected performance standards, the teacher can be referred for intervention.
-A joint panel of teachers and administrators reviews the referrals and assigns consulting teachers to work with those teachers to improve instructional skills and the teachers' levels of performance.
+A joint panel of teachers and administrators reviews the referrals and assigns district-wide mentors to work with those teachers to improve instructional skills and the teachers' levels of performance.
 In cases where improvement does not occur, the panel may recommend a second year of intervention or the non-renewal of a teacher's contract.

 Ohio Senate Bill 230 transferred the responsibility of licensure from the state to the local school district through the Local Professional Development Committee.
 Cincinnati Public Schools' Individual Development Plan process is based on the standards in the Teacher Evaluation System.
 It helps educators reflect upon their practice and take responsibility for continued professional development through university course work, professional development activities, participation in professional school district initiatives, etc.